josephg/node-browserchannel/README.md

 Rebuilding the client library is annoying, so I keep an up to date compiled copy in `dist/`.

-1. Download the closure library
+1. Download the closure library as a sibling of this repository

     ```
+    cd ..
     git clone https://code.google.com/p/closure-library/
     cd closure-library
     ```